tomascherian/tp/docs/UserGuide.md

 * Adds a person into your contact list with given email, phone number, telegram handle.
 * Optionally Tags can also be specified
+* A maximum of 9 tags can be added

 Examples:
 * `addc n/Alice Lee e/alice.lee@u.nus.edu p/786454454 th/theor9 t/database expert t/CS2103 teammate` adds the contact Alice Lee with the given email, phone, telegram and tags